curl / Development / test-fileformat.pl

 crlf=yes forces header newlines to become CRLF even if not written so in the source file.
 Note that this makes runtests.pl parse and "guess" what is a header and what is not in order to apply the CRLF line endings appropriately.

-For FTP file listings, the <data> section will be used only if you make sure that there has been a CWD done first to a directory named test-[NUM] where NUM is the test case number.
-Otherwise the ftp server can't know from which test file to load the list content.
+For FTP file listings, the <data> section is be used only if you make sure that there has been a CWD done first to a directory named test-[NUM] where NUM is the test case number.
+Otherwise the ftp server cannot know from which test file to load the list content.

 <dataNUM [crlf="yes"]>